twinup/Revit2Gltf/README.md

 ## Caveats
 - Tested only in Revit 2016 (Licenses are expensive!) but should work 99% perfectly on other platforms.
 Compiler conditionals are set up for breaking API changes such as in Revit 2020
+- Not all colors and textures are exported correctly.
+If you take a close look inside the sausage you'll see why - a lot of digging around with magic strings to get at these resources.
+Although we will gradually improve this, guidance welcomed here

-Maintained by Leland Jobson (gh: lelandjobson)
+#### Maintained by Leland Jobson (gh: lelandjobson)